Female Intimate Care

 The active agents are administered in the form of creams, suppositories or pills.
 There is also a risk of sensitive reactions.
 Lactic acid or lactic acid bacteria releasing preparations often are prescribed as adjuvant therapy to restore the natural milieu of the vagina.

 More important is avoiding the problems caused by wrong hygiene perceptions in the first place.

-It should be added, that pharmaceutical drugs, inclusive oral antibiotics against infections in general, can affect the intestinal flora but also the vaginal microflora.
+It should be added, that pharmaceutical drugs, including oral antibiotics against infections in general, can affect the intestinal flora but also the vaginal microflora.
 Spermicidal contraceptives such as gels, foams, and suppositories also disturb the natural balance of the body.
 Variations in the estrogen level as well are significant in this context.
 The hormone controls the metabolism in the genital tract and depends on factors like puberty, oral contraceptives, pregnancy, menopause, and nutrition.
 In the case of a low estrogen level and vaginal disorders, the hormone is supplemented.
-On skin care during puberty, pregnancy, and menopause has been reported recently.
+Skincare during puberty, pregnancy and menopause has been reported recently.
 [10,11,12]

-Conclusion: It is advisable to scrutinize the various products for the female genital area offered by the cosmetic industry.
-Most of the alleged problem solvers indeed are unnecessary.
+It is advisable to scrutinize the various products for the female genital area offered by the cosmetic industry.
+Most of the alleged problem-solvers indeed are unnecessary.

 Written by Dr. Hans Lautenschläger, Kosmetik Konzept KOKO GmbH & Co.KG